-- Loss of use of the school network, computers and software, including Internet access.
-The student will be expected to complete work on a non-networked, stand-alone computer system. - Issuance of codes, detentions, and/or suspensions. - Disciplinary action including, but not limited to, dismissal and/or legal action by NAGS, by civil authorities or other involved parties.
+- ♦ Loss of use of the school network, computers and software, including Internet access.
+The student will be expected to complete work on a non-networked, stand-alone computer system. - ♦ Issuance of codes, detentions, and/or suspensions. - Disciplinary action including, but not limited to, dismissal and/or legal action by NAGS, by civil authorities or other involved parties. - No Child will have a chrome book on his/her desk during morning recess or at indoor lunch. - No free use of the Chrome book for movies, games, and communication.
+This is not the purpose and will only be overridden by the principal.